aliaksandr960/xyzinferenceproxy/README.md

 - setup requirements from requirements.txt file
 - set parameters inside script
 - put you model
-- run `uvicorn xyzinfereceproxy:app --port 9009` (or any other port number you want)
+- run `uvicorn main:app --port 9009` (or any other port number you want)
 - connect with your favorite GIS
 - see tiles with model inference